-When there is an emergency, WFP quickly establishes how much food assistance is needed and the best way to deliver it to the hungry.
-To do this we work with UN Emergency Assessment Teams.
+When there is an emergency, the World Food Programme (WFP) quickly establishes how much food assistance is needed and the best way to deliver it to the hungry.
+To do this we work with United Nations Emergency Assessment Teams.
 On the basis of the assessment, we draw up a detailed plan of action and budget.

 To cover immediate needs, the WFP Country Director in the country affected can borrow up to US$500,000 from WFP's Immediate Response Account (IRA).
 The use of the IRA funds is usually limited to the initial three months of an operation.

 However, many disaster-hit communities need help for longer than three months in order to get back on their feet.
-In this case, the Country Director draws up an Emergency Operation or EMOP before making an appeal to the international community for funds and food aid.
+In this case, the Country Director draws up an Emergency Operation (EMOP) before making an appeal to the international community for funds and food aid.